MaxXSoft/ZexVM/README.md

 **Zexium Virtual Machine** (aka. **ZexVM** or **ZVM**) is a register-based high-level language virtual machine (HLLVM).

 Same as JVM, ZexVM is designed to solve the problems about cross-platform.
-It can run a certain kind of byte code file, which is platform-independent.
+It can run a certain kind of bytecode file, which is platform-independent.

-ZexVM has it's own instruction set and assembly language (like x86), also has an assembler (**ZASM**).
-In the future, there will be a programming language called **Arsha** can be compiled to ZexVM byte code.
+ZexVM has it's own instruction set and assembly language (similar to x86), also has an assembler (**ZASM**).
+The assembler can convert ZexVM assembly to bytecode file.
+In the future, there will be a programming language called **Arsha** can be compiled to ZexVM bytecode.

 ---